 Working at your passion doesn’t have to mean working for a cause or a non-profit

-At first blush, when this topic arises most people automatically begin to think in terms of working with some non-profit organization.
+At first blush, when this topic arises most people automatically begin to think in terms of working with some non-profit organization or charity.
 This could be an organization combating a disease or one that is tackling some social problem or issue.

 Of course, that’s not to say that one couldn’t be just as inspired working as an employee.
 Many companies have dedicated employees who are committed to going the extra yard to ensure the success of whatever it is they’re working on.

 Being in the job market at age 50+ does give job seekers some time to reflect on what is really important to them; what really drives their inner selves.
 In other words, there are any number of ways to work at something about which you are passionate – profit or non.